chantelwetzel-noaa/data_summary/doc/_main.md

 \end{longtable}
 \endgroup{}
 \endgroup{}
+## NWFSC WCGBT
+ \begingroup\fontsize{10}{12}\selectfont
+\begingroup\fontsize{10}{12}\selectfont

+\begin{longtable}[t]{l>{\raggedright\arraybackslash}p{1.57cm}>{\raggedright\arraybackslash}p{1.57cm}>{\raggedright\arraybackslash}p{1.57cm}>{\raggedright\arraybackslash}p{1.57cm}>{\raggedright\arraybackslash}p{1.57cm}>{\raggedright\arraybackslash}p{1.57cm}}
+\caption{(\#tab:tab-label)Data collected annually from the NWFSC WCGBT survey.}\\
+\toprule
+Year & Positive Sites/Tows & Sexed Fish & Unsexed Fish & Lengths & Ages & Otoliths\\
+\midrule
+\endfirsthead
+\caption[]{(\#tab:tab-label)Data collected annually from the NWFSC WCGBT survey. \textit{(continued)}}\\
+\toprule
+Year & Positive Sites/Tows & Sexed Fish & Unsexed Fish & Lengths & Ages & Otoliths\\
+\midrule
+\endhead

+\endfoot
+\bottomrule
+\endlastfoot
+2003 & 5 & 141 & 0 & 141 & 0 & 34\\
+2005 & 2 & 23 & 0 & 23 & 0 & 23\\
+2010 & 1 & 1 & 0 & 1 & 0 & 1\\
+2011 & 5 & 54 & 0 & 54 & 0 & 54\\
+2012 & 3 & 3 & 0 & 3 & 0 & 3\\
+2013 & 4 & 10 & 0 & 10 & 0 & 10\\
+2014 & 1 & 1 & 0 & 1 & 0 & 1\\
+2015 & 2 & 13 & 0 & 13 & 0 & 13\\
+2016 & 6 & 85 & 0 & 85 & 0 & 57\\
+2017 & 5 & 29 & 0 & 29 & 0 & 29\\
+2018 & 4 & 149 & 0 & 149 & 0 & 54\\*
+\end{longtable}
+\endgroup{}
+\endgroup{}

 # Yellowtail rockfish
  The most recent assessment of Yellowtail rockfish was a full assessment conducted in 2017.
 Across available data, Yellowtail rockfish have been observed and sampled generally by both commercial and recreational fisheries and the NWFSC WCGBT and HKL surveys.

  Across all years of available data, commercial fisheries have collected a total of 199,193 length observations, 139,121 age readings, and 30,622 otoliths that are available to be aged.
-Since 2000, commercial fisheries have collected a 80,311 length observations, 54,916 age readings, and 7,464 otoliths that are available to be aged.
-In California, since 2000, a total of 4,241 length observations, 802 age readings, and 1,404 otoliths have been collected In Oregon, since 2000, a total of 39,043 length observations, 26,044 age readings, and 6,060 otoliths have been collected In Washington, since 2000, a total of 37,027 length observations, 28,070 age readings, and 0 otoliths have been collected
+In California, since 2000, a total of 4,241 length observations, 802 age readings, and 1,404 otoliths have been collected.
+In Oregon, since 2000, a total of 39,043 length observations, 26,044 age readings, and 6,060 otoliths have been collected.
+In Washington, since 2000, a total of 37,027 length observations, 28,070 age readings, and 0 otoliths have been collected.

 Across all years of available data, recreational fisheries have collected a total of 110,549 length observations, 5,775 age readings, and 1,236 otoliths that are available to be aged.
-Since 2003, recreational fisheries have collected a 107,676 length observations, 5,775 age readings, and 1,224 otoliths that are available to be aged.
-In California, since 2003, a total of 60,278 length observations, 0 age readings, and 217 otoliths have been collected In Oregon, since 2003, a total of 34,567 length observations, 0 age readings, and 0 otoliths have been collected In Washington, since 2003, a total of 12,831 length observations, 5,775 age readings, and 1,007 otoliths have been collected
+In California, since 2003, a total of 60,278 length observations, 0 age readings, and 217 otoliths have been collected.
+In Oregon, since 2003, a total of 34,567 length observations, 0 age readings, and 0 otoliths have been collected.
+In Washington, since 2003, a total of 12,831 length observations, 5,775 age readings, and 1,007 otoliths have been collected.

 Across all years of available data, the NWFSC WCGBT survey has collected a total of 16,040 length observations, 5,193 age readings, and 2,973 otoliths that are available to be aged.
 Across all years of available data, the NWFSC HKL survey has collected a total of 1,531 length observations, 124 age readings, and 1,192 otoliths that are available to be aged.